vurachaitanya/ML_AI/Define.md

 -	Human -  learns from experiences
 -	Machines - follow instructions
 -	Machine learning - making computers learn from experiences ie data.
+-	ML – is a field of computer science that gives computers that ability to learn without being explicit programmed
+-	More data more patterns complicity.
+-	Customer data which personal details, age, has credit card, in active, exited etc using mean medium and standard deviation to get the details.
+Linear regression & neural network.
+-	We can use ML for financial prediction, fraud detection, loan approval, predictive maintenances, churn prediction, sentimental analysis, machine translation, data mining, web clicks, medical records, and diagnostics.
+-